-It is important that your doctor talks to you beforehand about the benefits and possible risks of chemotherapy with or without immunotherapy.
+It is important that your doctor talks to you beforehand about the benefits and possible risks of chemotherapy, immunotherapy or Osimertinib after surgery.
 The drugs can cause side effects.
-Chemotherapy with or without immunotherapy tends to work best in patients who are fit.
-If you are fit enough to have chemotherapy, you usually start it within about 8 weeks of having surgery.
+Chemotherapy and immunotherapy tend to work best in fit patients.
+If you are fit enough to have chemotherapy and immunotherapy.
+You usually start it within 8 weeks of having surgery.

 Giving chemotherapy before or after radiotherapy can sometimes help to get rid of early stage NSCLC in people who can’t have surgery.

-If you are fairly fit, your doctor might suggest combined treatment with radiotherapy and chemotherapy (chemoradiotherapy) followed by immunotherapy.
+If you are fairly fit, your doctor might suggest combined treatment with radical radiotherapy and chemotherapy (concurrent chemoradiotherapy).
+This will be followed by immunotherapy.

 Metastatic (advanced) cancer